Estimating Farm Machinery Costs

 The average repair cost per hour can be calculated by dividing the total accumulated repair cost by the total accumulated hours:

 Fuel costs can be estimated in two ways.
-Information File Fuel Required for Field Operations lists average fuel use in gallons per acre for many field operations.
+AgDM Information File A3-27, Fuel Required for Field Operations (PM 709) lists average fuel use in gallons per acre for many field operations.
 Those figures can be multiplied by the fuel cost per gallon to calculate the average fuel cost per acre.

 Average fuel consumption (in gallons per hour) for farm tractors on a year-round basis without reference to any specific implement can also be estimated with these equations: